-Annually these seminars allow persons from on and off Florida’s campuses to learn more about timely issues concerning the coasts and oceans.
-This year, we will host a seminar series in the fall semester, and look for broad participation by universities and research institutions across Florida.
-Seminars may address any coastal or ocean topic of current importance to Florida and falling under one of our programmatic focus areas: healthy oceans and coasts, safe and sustainable coastal communities, safe and sustainable seafood, and adapting to climate change.
-We will support seminars with a total funding level of $10,000, with no more than $1,000 for a particular seminar – and therefore request that applicants carefully develop their budgets to keep costs down.
-This will allow more seminars to occur state-wide with our limited resources.
+Annually the Elise B. Newell Seminar Series allow persons from on and off Florida’s campuses to learn more about timely issues concerning the coasts and oceans.
+This year, the seminar series looks for broad participation by universities and research institutions across Florida.
+Seminars may address any coastal or ocean topic of current importance to Florida and falling under one of our programmatic focus areas: healthy oceans and coasts, sustainable coastal communities and economies, safe and sustainable seafood, and hazard-resilient and climate-ready coasts.
+We will support 12 seminar speakers at $1,000 each with a total funding level of $12,000, therefore we request that applicants carefully develop their budgets to keep costs down.
+This will allow more seminars to occur statewide with our limited resources.

 The format for each event should include a formal presentation and individual and small group discussions with faculty, students and resource managers.
 Preference will be given to proposals that bring speakers that will provide relevant information to both academicians and resource managers.

 A.The topic must fall under one of the focus areas above, and can be in the realm of natural or social science.

 B. Preference will be given to proposals where seminars will be given at two locations, typically one on campus and a second at a management agency, research reserve or similar organization with different audiences than an academic setting.

 C. The seminar topic and speaker must be approved by the appropriate academic unit (departmental seminar committee, etc.).

 D. Seminars will be limited to one per academic institution.

 E. Florida Sea Grant can support travel and per diem (except for Federal employees).
 We cannot pay for refreshments.
 All travel (domestic and foreign) will be handled by Florida Sea Grant.